-We provide six runs of guided heli-skiing (avg: 10,000 – 14,000’ vertical of skiing per day), lunch, snacks, drinks, apres ski, sunscreen, an avalanche beacon, avalanche airbag pack, powder skis (sorry, we do not have snowboards) and ski poles.
+We provide six runs of guided heli-skiing (avg: 10,000 – 14,000’ vertical of skiing per day), lunch, snacks, drinks, apres ski, sunscreen, an avalanche beacon, avalanche airbag pack, powder skis or snowboards and ski poles.
 A typical heli-ski day starts with an 8:30AM guest and guide meeting at the Peaks Resort.
 Skis are assigned and a safety briefing and daily logistics discussion take place.
 The first flight typically departs at 9:30 – 10:00 AM and guests are usually back at the resort between 2:30 – 4:00 PM.
 Times and schedules may vary with weather conditions and operational logistics.

 Depending on snow conditions, fitness can arguably be more important than ability.
 The more fit you are, the more fun you’ll have.
-We ski at the highest elevations in North America, so reasonable cardiovascular fitness is particularly important.
+We ski at the highest elevations in North America, so good cardiovascular fitness is particularly important.
 Our guests need to be fit enough to ski/ride six runs equaling 10,000 to 14,000 vertical feet of skiing at a moderate pace.

 We operate in some of the highest ski terrain in North America: ranging in elevation from 10,000 to 13,500 feet.
 Each run drops 1,000 to 3,000 feet—approximately 300-800 meters.
 Our special use permit area encompasses over 200 square miles of high alpine basins, cirques and summits surrounding Telluride to the north, south and east.
 Almost all of our terrain is above tree line, and is considered some of the most spectacular ski terrain found anywhere in the world.
 Our heli-ski operation is a moderate angle heli-skiing with most runs equivalent to double blue and single black runs, as rated on the Telluride Ski Resort.
 Most days start with a moderate angle run, to asses the conditions and group abilities.
 If snow conditions, avalanche hazard and a groups ability allow, we then seek out steeper terrain, similar to single and double back diamond runs.
 We do not consider any of the runs we ski to be extreme.
 The pace of the skiing during the day is not rushed; taking in scenery is part of the adventure, holding up the group is generally not a concern if you meet the above skier profile criteria.